 A cell shall be considered detectable when

-- RSRP related side conditions given in Sections 9.1.x.1 and 9.1.x.2 are fulfilled for a corresponding Band,
+- RSRP related side conditions given in Sections 9.1.21.11 and 9.1.21.12 are fulfilled for a corresponding Band,

-- RSRQ related side conditions given in Clause 9.1.x.1 are fulfilled for a corresponding Band,
+- RSRQ related side conditions given in Clause 9.1.21.16 are fulfilled for a corresponding Band,

-- SCH_RP and SCH Ês/Iot according to Annex Table B.2.x-1 for a corresponding Band.
+- SCH_RP and SCH Ês/Iot according to Annex Table B.2.18-1 for a corresponding Band.

 Identification of a cell shall include detection of the cell and additionally performing a single measurement with measurement period of Tmeasure_inter_UE cat M1_EC.
 If higher layer filtering is used, an additional cell identification delay can be expected.